Court of Appeals

 The Court of Appeals hereby passes the following order:

-A notice of appeal must be filed within 30 days of entry of the judgment or trial
+appeal was not timely filed.
+A notice of appeal must be filed within 30 days of the

-of a notice of appeal is an absolute requirement to confer appellate jurisdiction on this
+of a notice of appeal is an absolute requirement to confer jurisdiction on this Court.

 264 Ga.
 872